fbpx

 Top 10 Playground Activities for Kids With Wheelchairs

+Kids of all ability levels need to play to develop crucial lifelong skills, get the exercise they need and build relationships.
 In the United States, thousands of children under the age of 15 use wheelchairs.
-Just like their peers, children who use wheelchairs benefit from playground activities and having fun with their friends.
-All kids need to play to develop crucial lifelong skills, get the exercise they need and build relationships, regardless of their ability level.
+Just like their peers without disabilities, children who use wheelchairs benefit from playground activities and having fun with their friends.
 An accessible and inclusive playground allows children with limited mobility to have equal amounts of fun, side-by-side with their peers, which is vital for their overall well-being.

-There are plenty of physical activities for children in wheelchairs, and many of them can be enjoyed on the playground.
-In this guide, we’ll explore some exciting and beneficial games and playground activitieswith children in wheelchairs or with other disabilities and discuss why it is critical to embrace inclusivity.
+There are plenty of physical activities for children using wheelchairs and many of them can be enjoyed on the playground.
+In this guide, we’ll explore some exciting and beneficial games and playground activities suitable for children with wheelchairs or living with other disabilities and discuss why it is critical to embrace inclusivity.

 Read the full article or jump to a specific section: